Oile995/Project5/README.md

 ### The CI tutor support team
 > The Tutor support team in the Code Institute were always on hand to answer my questions when bugs just doesnt make sense

+### The CI Walkthrough projects (Boutique Ado mainly)
+> The walkthroughs and the source code is a great help when starting and setting up a skeleton of my project.

 [Back to Top of page](#contents)